 Monitor 404 Errors and Setup 301 Redirects in WordPress

-404 is a HTTP status code returned by a server when the requested URL is not found.
-This is very common especially on bigger sites due to various reasons.
-In this article we will explore the reasons for 404, why you should correct it and how to monitor 404 page not found errors in WordPress site.
+Finding and correcting broken links is one of the routine maintenance tasks for WordPress site owners.
+Whenever, users click on a broken link that does not exist your web server will return a 404 is a HTTP status code indicating the requested URL is not found.
+This is a common problem on bigger sites due to various reasons.
+In this article we will explore the reasons for 404 error, why you should correct it and how to monitor 404 page not found errors in WordPress site.

 Reasons for 404 Error Page

 There are many reasons for the server to return 404 status code.

 - You have changed the URL of a page or image to a new URL.

 - Permanently deleted the page either due to outdated content or combined with another page.

 - Moved the page to another domain or directory.